obonaventure/cnp3/book/network/bgp.rst

 .. [#fasnum] An analysis of the evolution of the number of domains on the global Internet during the last ten years may be found in http://www.potaroo.net/tools/asn32/

 .. [#fasrank] See http://as-rank.caida.org/ for an  analysis of the interconnections between domains based on measurements collected in the global Internet

+.. [#fbgploop] It is important to know that this concept has nothing to do with the loopback interfaces `127.0.0.1` and `::1` of an host.
+It is unfortunate that one router manufacturer decided to reuse the word loopback with this new meaning.

 .. [#fwish] Two routers that are attached to the same IXP only exchange packets when the owners of their domains have an economical incentive to exchange packets on this IXP.
 Usually, a router on an IXP is only able to exchange packets with a small fraction of the routers that are present on the same IXP.